 Coronavirus (COVID-19): Driver Partners - You matter to us.

-We are introducing additional safeguarding measures to protect you against the spread of COVID-19.
+We are maintaining safeguarding measures to protect you against the spread of COVID-19.

 Passengers are advised to observe local travel restrictions and social contact rules when using taxis and private hire vehicles in Wales.